monadicsystems/monadicsystems.github.io/post8.md

 We can see a pattern here.
 Method-Path-Handler style frameworks share these 3 traits.

-1. The use of higher-order functions, such as `get`, `post`, etc. that represent the HTTP method that the endpoint accepts.
+1. The use of higher-order functions, such as `get`, `post`, etc. to represent the HTTP method that the endpoint accepts.
 2. The higher-order functions representing HTTP methods take a pattern as the first argument, usually represented as a string.
 This pattern represents the URL path that the endpoint will respond to.
 Path parameters are also defined in this pattern.
 3. The higher-order functions take a function representing the handler as the second argument.
 This handler is executed if the request uses the correct